ant512/EarthShakerDS/README.md

 Menu System
 -----------

 When the game starts, a menu system appears on the top screen.
+You can choose:

-You can choose to start from the beginning of the game ("Start"), select a level from the level select menu ("Level Select"), play with the game's sound effects ("Sound Test") or try out the level editor ("Level Editor").
+ - Start: start from the beginning of the game
+ - Level Select: select a level from the level select menu
+ - Custom Level: play a level created with the level editor
+ - Sound Test: play with the game's sound effects
+ - Level Editor: create or edit custom levelsout the level editor

 Navigate to the desired option using the up and down buttons or the Select button.
 You can page through the options more quickly by using the left and right buttons.
 When the correct option is highlighted, press A or Start to select it.
 The B button returns to the previous menu if a submenu is currently active.

 Gameplay